nivasan1/math-notes/product.md

         - Mode of comms?
       - Commodities
         - Trading
+  - Compute as a commodity?
+    - What does this mean?
+    - Railway.app
+    - Tokenizing compute credits
+      - What does this enable?
+That otherwise isn't?
+    - data-storage as a commodity
+  - Aggregation over could service providers
+    - Snowflake, hadoop, apache spark / airflow, hive=
   - **generate ideas naturally** (noticing)
     - Ideas shld be noticed
       - Notice what is missing